Coki Beach in St. Thomas (USVI)

 Where is Coki Beach located?

-Coki Beach is at the northeastern end of St. Thomas in the U.S. Virgin Islands.
+Coki Beach is at the northeastern end of St Thomas in the U.S. Virgin Islands.
+It is located in one of the small city centers/local neighborhoods.

 How to get to Coki Beach

-Taxi – If you are taking a taxi to Coki Beach from a cruise port you can check pricing here.
+If you are taking a taxi to Coki Beach from a cruise port you can check pricing here.
+Prices aren’t that expensive.
+If you come from the cruise port or town you are likely to pay about $10-$15 per person.

 What you can Expect at Coki Point Beach

-Coki Point Beach is not your traditional beach for relaxing this is a busy and party beach.
+Coki Point Beach is not your traditional beach for relaxing on.
+This is generally a busy party beach.
 Expect loud music, drinks, food and more!
-This is the only beach in St. Thomas where you can get served right under your umbrella!
-They bring the drinks to you.
+This is one of the few where you can get served drinks while under an umbrella while lounging on the sand.

-The Vibe – The feeling at Coki Point is very touristic, especially once the tours and cruise ships begin to arrive.
-It can get pretty crowded when there are multiple cruise ships in port.
+The Vibe – The feeling at Coki Point is a combination of locals and tourists.
+It can get pretty crowded when there are multiple cruise ships in port combined with the locals.

 Crowds